tekgourou/sxo-secure-meter-xd/README.md

 # Getting Started
 To start using SMXD in your SecureX environment, here are the steps:
+* Import all the Atomic actions (https://ciscosecurity.github.io/sxo-05-security-workflows/configuration)
 * Add this Github repository to your list of Git repository in SXO
-* Import all the Atomic actions
-* Import all the workflows you want to use
+* Import all the workflows and atomic actions